-Take this well-known formula into consideration:
+Take this well-known formula for building loyal customers into consideration:

 (Customers + A Positive Retail Experience) x Repeat Business = Success